 What do you do when doors lock in your face?

+What do you do when doors that were previously open abruptly close?
 What do you do when doors that are supposed to stay closed open?

 What do you do when you are too weak to open closed doors?